KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 **cclib players 17**

-The `players` method displays a list of all `playertxid` transaction ids held in the user's local wallet.
+The `players` method displays a list of all `playertxid` transaction ids held in the user's current `pubkey`.

 #### Arguments: